-If you’re interested in being baptized when next we hold baptisms, watch the above video and carefully read through the following questions and answers to learn what the Bible says about it.
+Our next baptisms will be held Sunday, July 23, during our 9AM, 12PM, and 5PM gatherings.
+If you’re interested in being baptized, watch the above video and carefully read through the following questions and answers to learn what the Bible says about it.
 Then please click the registration button at the bottom of this page.

 What is baptism and why do we get baptized?

 Being baptized in Jesus’ name shows your identification with Christ’s death, burial, and resurrection (Acts 2:38; Romans 6:3-8; Colossians 2:12; 1 Peter 3:21).
 In baptism, you as a believer are publicly testifying that when Christ died on the cross for your sins, you died to your former life of sin against God.
 But as Christ was raised from the dead, so you were also raised to eternal life in relationship with him.
 Baptism is thus a public declaration and a picture of the salvation found in Christ.